tillgrallert/p3a6afa20/notes.md

         - how can one illustrate a "debate" in earnest using two periodical articles 12 years apart without any comment on this distance?
         - a "debate" cannot be (re-)constructed by picking random articles with "woman" in the title from four random periodicals over the course of 40 years
         - one would need to talk about differences between British Egypt and Ottoman Syria

+## editors' knowledge of their own periodicals

+- Muḥammad Kurd ʿAlī makes false references to his journal *al-Muqtabas* in *Khiṭaṭ al-Shām*.
+    + on pp.83--85 he claims to quote verbatim from volume 6.
+But some parts of this text could only be located in [no. 5(5)](oclc_4770057679-i_52.TEIP5.xml#div_12.d1e2991)

 # 1. Methodological notes
 ## our corpus